eza-community/eza/man/zetta.1.md

 Overrides the width of the terminal, in characters.

-For example, ‘`COLUMNS=80 exa`’ will show a grid view with a maximum width of 80 characters.
+For example, ‘`COLUMNS=80 zetta`’ will show a grid view with a maximum width of 80 characters.

 This option won’t do anything when zetta’s output doesn’t wrap, such as when using the `--long` view.